quietfanatic/verdant-fang/README.md

 MIDI rendering: TiMidity with eawpats
 Recording and audio editing: Audacity

-### FAQ

-The combat is too difficult for me!
-  - There's an option to add more checkpoints and an option to make enemies a little easier.
-Do please use them!
-I'm not going to go all "You cheated not only the game but yourself" on you.
-  - Still struggling?
-There are cheat codes that let you use savestates, if you can figure out how to enable them in the configuration files.

-How do I clear the first room?
-  - You have to jump up and hit the blue switch to open the door.
-Don't hold the attack button for too long.
-This room is practice for the combat later on.

-How do I change the controls?
-  - For now you'll have to use a text editor to edit the file `save/settings.ayu` in the program directory.
-In-game control customization is on the feature roadmap.

-There may or may not be more up-to-date FAQ on the game webpage.

 ### Version History

 #### v1.0.1

 Initial public version.

 #### v1.0.2

 Bugfix release.

 - Fixed a crash that only happens after another crash.
 - Added some more things to README.md

 #### v1.0.3

 Bugfix release.

 - Fixed bug (enemy) projectiles not being saved to savestates.
 - Halved size of savestate file by removing whitespace.
 - Adjusted position of an entity during final cutscene.